appsecnz/appsecnz.github.io/conference/cfp_cft.md

 ### Call for Training

-The official Call for Training (CFT) will open on 15 October and the class schedule will be published by 1 December.
-Proposals are invited for half-day, one-day, and two-day classes.
+The official Call for Training (CFT) opened on 15 October 2021, and **is now closed**.
+Proposals were invited for half-day, one-day, and two-day classes.

 ### Registration Fees